marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/transfer.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: TRANSFER, bits, move, type cast

 .. _transfer:

-.. index:: TRANSFER

-.. index:: bits, move

-.. index:: type cast

 TRANSFER --- Transfer bit patterns
 **********************************